hotandat1995/DevMangOHRed_GroveSensor/README.md

 App AK9753
 ----------

-This app provide connect from MangOH board to AK9753 sensor (via I2C, C++ language).
+This app provide connect from MangOH board to AK9753 sensor (via I2C, C++).
 It collect data from sensor then sent to DataHub.

 How to see DataHub
 ------------------